burcuaslan/learning.c/README.md

 # learning.c
-everything while i was learning programming c
+everything while i was learning about programming c